 After opening the hats, he nests them inside each other then pounds the crowns again.

 This is Liverpool again, the apaleador on the right.
 His assistant on the left is his son.
-Liverpool is universally respected as having fine skills.
+Liverpool was universally respected for his excellent skills.

 Whew.
 Hard work.
 Liverpool takes a breather.
 Right